 - 1. Anchor Dan Ashley from ABC 7 visiting Aquarium of the Bay's Corporate HQ with the BayEcotorium scale model - 2.
-ABC 7 broadcast on December 7, interviewing George Jacob about Aquarium of the Bay's alternative online experiences after a second closure during the pandemic in 2020. - 3.
-Interview with George Jacob outside Aquarium of the Bay
+ABC 7 broadcast on December 7, 2020, interviewing George Jacob, President & CEO, on the impact of the aquarium's closure during the pandemic in 2020. - 3.
+Interview with George Jacob outside Aquarium of the Bay abc 3.
+ARIUM OF THE BAY

-FACILITIES AND LIFE SUPPORT SYSTEMS DEPARTMENT
+FACILITIES AND LIFE SUPPORT SYSTEMS